Cultured Guru Logo

 The History of King Cake

-King Cake is eaten in many countries worldwide, particularly in predominately Catholic countries.
+King Cake is eaten in many countries worldwide, particularly in predominantly Catholic countries.
 Depending on where you are, king cakes look and taste different.

-The name king cake came about because the cake is traditionally eaten on January 6th (the twelfth night).
+The name king cake comes from the cake being traditionally eaten on January 6th (the twelfth night).
 This day represents the day that the three magi (kings) visited baby Jesus to give him gifts.
 This is also why a plastic baby is hidden in most king cakes.

 In Louisiana, King Cake is enjoyed from January 6th through Mardi Gras Day.
 For Catholics, this period starts with the Epiphany and ends on Ash Wednesday.

-In New Orleans, king cake is more than a Catholic tradition—it’s essential to the Mardi Gras celebration.
+In New Orleans, king cake is more than a Catholic tradition; it’s essential to the Mardi Gras celebration, and as a Cajun, I always lookforward to the season because of king cake!

 Mardi Gras king cakes consist of a cake-like bread dough flavored with cinnamon and vanilla and topped with icing and sprinkles.
 Usually, the cake is shaped in a braided circular pattern to mimic the shape of a king’s crown.